 Interested in joining in a vanpool or recently joined a vanpool?
 Perfect, this blog is for you.

 Did you know vanpooling is one of the most cost effective ways of commuting to work while saving money, reducing stress and allowing you to relax?
-It also contributes to reducing carbon emissions in the environment.
-According to a recent mobility study, drive-alone work trips in Virginia have decreased from 81.6% in 2007 to 76.6% in 2015.
+It frees up commute time for riders to get things done, like reading morning emails to prepare for work that they wouldn’t be able to while driving alone.
+Vanpooling also contributes to reducing carbon emissions in the environment.

 In case you may be wondering, vanpools are similar to carpools as they share a driver and passengers have the same commute origin and destination.
 However, the similarities stop there.
 Vanpools can accommodate as few as four and up to 15 passengers, must be a vehicle with at least seven seats and be 50% occupied to qualify for federal transit subsidies.
 They are most cost effective when they start 15 miles or more from their destination.
 The pricing for the van is fixed on a monthly basis, with the only fluctuation being fuel costs.